 IMPORTANT - check that your monitor is compatible with CN7 before upgrading ... see list below

-If your monitor is not in the below list, it is recommended to upgrade to ColorNavigator 7, the latest software that combines features of ColorNavigator 6 and NX
+If your monitor is not in the below list, please upgrade to ColorNavigator 7 (an amalgamation of CN6 and CN.NX)

 CG220, CG221, CG222W, CG223W